abstrackr

 • Manage Members: Add, remove, promote, and demote project members.

-• Assign Tasks: Optionally assign tasks to structure the screening process within projects by selecting members, a screening amount, and a due date.
+• Assign Tasks: Optionally assign tasks to structure the screening process within projects by selecting members, a citation screening amount, and a due date.